launcflowdev/Edge52-landingpages/README.md

-# launchflow-landingpages
+# Edge52
-Dynamic AI-generated landing pages for LaunchFlow
+Dynamic AI-generated landing pages for Edge52 – your mission-ready auto-deployer for scalable content.
 <!-- Triggering deploy -->